 Growing up in the 1960s on Sydney's upper North Shore, playing with Kissing Point & Wahroonga soccer clubs, Greg's connection with the national team was cemented early on hearing sideline stories of the talented Murray Barnes, who also played with Kissing Point and would go on to captain his country.

-Fast forward to more recent times and the connection to the Matildas began with the accidental discovery that the young Servet Uzunlar (Matilda #162) grew up playing for a club not far from Greg's now home in Sydney's Sutherland Shire.
-This spiked an interest in uncovering the local origins of ALL Australian representatives, stories unknown to Wiki and the broader footballing community.
+Fast forward to more recent times and the connection to the Matildas began with the accidental discovery that the young Servet Uzunlar (Matilda #162) grew up playing for a club not far from Greg's new home in Sydney's Sutherland Shire.
+This spiked an interest in uncovering the local origins of ALL Australian representatives, stories unknown to Wiki, and the broader footballing community.

-Greg's work on the GFP was recognised by Andrew Howe in the Encyclopedia of Socceroos and the two have formed a friendship through football, despite residing in different parts of the country.
-Greg was delighted to be asked to contribute to this marvellous book.
+Greg's work on the GFP was recognized by Andrew Howe in the Encyclopedia of Socceroos and the two have formed a friendship through football, despite residing in different parts of the country.
+Greg was delighted to be asked to contribute to this marvelous book.

 Greg's connection to the game has been first and foremost as a player, then girl's coach, and now referee and administrator, but it has always been and will always be, as a fan, at all levels of the game be it grassroots or Australia.